茶叶蛋 Marbled Tea Eggs

 - 2 sticks cinnamon

-- 1 tbsp loose-leaf lapsang souchong black tea (a distinctive smoky black tea)
+- 1 tablespoon loose-leaf lapsang souchong black tea (a distinctive smoky black tea)

 Other ingredients can be added or substituted: ginger, bay leaves, red pepper flakes, orange or tangerine zest.
 Some recipes call for whole peeled garlic.